BashSenpai/cli/README.md

 ## Roadmap

-### Version 0.80
+### Version 0.80 (planned)

+- [ ] Better error handling: print better outputs when receiving an error from the API
-- [ ] Extra context: provide extra optional information about your own environment to improve the results
+- [ ] Extra context: provide optional information about your own environment to improve the results
-- [ ] Multi-language support: provided by ChatGPT.
-If you have interest in helping us improve these, open a new pull request
+- [ ] Multi-language support: provided by ChatGPT

-### Version 0.75 (planned)
+### Version 0.75 (finished)

 - [x] MacOS build: proper MacOS integration
 - [x] Windows build: native build script with an installer
-- [ ] Command execution: execute any provided list of commands directly in the terminal with an optional feature to edit each one beforehand
+- [x] Command execution: execute any provided list of commands directly in the terminal
-- [x] Configurable color schemes: ability to change the default colors so they fit better with your terminal configuration
+- [x] Configurable color schemes: change the default colors so they fit better with your terminal configuration

 ### Other planned features